legacy-seismic-data/legacy-seismic-data.github.io/organizations/euroseismos.md

 Currently 33 researchers from 29 countries are participating in the project.

 ## Stations
 300 seismic stations mostly in the Euro-Mediterranean region from 1895-1990.
+See also the station [list](http://storing.ingv.it/es_web/).

 [Partner countries:](http://storing.ingv.it/es_web/)